-If you have many results, you can choose to sort the results by Last Name, First Name, Language, Experience or Video Availability.
-By default, the results are sorted by Video Availability; thus, results whose videos are available for immediate viewing are sorted to the top.
+If you have many results, you can choose to sort the results by Last Name, First Name, Language, Experience or Transcript Availability.
+By default, the results are sorted by Relevance; thus, results most relevant to the entered search terms are sorted to the top.

-To sort the results, click the down arrow to the right of the Sort by drop down list, as pictured above right, and select the desired sort criteria.
+To sort the results by a different criteria, click the down arrow to the right of the Sort by drop down list, as pictured above right, and select the desired sort criteria.